bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Custom Files
 ~~~~~~~~~~~~

-Under the "Custom files" tab any other files that are necessary for module/engine performance can be uploaded.
+Under the "Custom files" tab any other files that are necessary for module work can be uploaded.
 Click the "Upload file" button and select the file to upload from your computer.
 Click "Open" in the modal window and wait for a few seconds before the file is uploaded.
 If it is uploaded successfully a success message appears above the file list and the uploaded file is added to the list of files.

 The following actions can be performed with the files in the list: